khozzy/phd/book/chapters/1_introduction/11_introduction.md

 The LCS systems can be used in variety of fields {cite}`bull2004applications` like data mining {cite}`witten2002data` {cite}`bernado2001xcs` {cite}`bacardit2003data` {cite}`abbass2004online` {cite}`dam2007evolutionary` (discovering patterns in data), supervised or reinforcement learning tasks.
 Example of such problems would include fighter aircraft maneuvers {cite}`smith2004fighter`, medical domains {cite}`holmes2000learning`, robotic control, game strategy, environmental navigation, modelling time-dependent complex systems (e.g., stock market) {cite}`browne2004development` or design optimization (e.g., engineering applications).

-> This thesis will focus explicitly on the performance of ALCS algorithms evaluated on such problems.
+> TODO: introduction ending...
+This thesis will focus explicitly on the performance of ALCS algorithms evaluated on such problems.